 The biological laboratory classroom in room 405 is home to our collections of primate, fossil hominid, and modern human skeletal collections.
 These specimens are used frequently in courses studying human evolution, primatology, and osteology.

 The archaeological and linguistic laboratory contains the lithics and ceramics collections, which largely originate from the American Southwest.
-Students in our several of our archaeology courses use these specimens to learn how to analyze, identify, and catalog material culture.
+Students in our archaeology courses may use these specimens to learn how to analyze, identify, and catalog material culture.
 There are also two computers available within this laboratory with specific programs for linguistic analysis and interview transcription.
-Students in higher level linguistics courses or pursuing independent ethnographic research often utilize these tools.
+Students in higher level linguistics courses or pursuing independent ethnographic research often utilize these tools in their projects.

 This is the Department of Anthropology